spShashankGit/Dev-Journal/whitepaper-summaries/Why Language Models Hallucinate/why-language-models-hallucinate-openai-research.md

 Insight:
 > The 2025 AI Index report [2](Maslej et al., 2025), for instance, notes that hallucination benchmarks “have struggled to gain traction within the AI community.”

+Insight: What to do:
+> Similarly, we propose evaluations explicitly state confidence targets in their instructions, within the prompt (or system message).
+For example, one could append a statement like the following to each question:

+> Answer only if you are >t confident, since mistakes are penalized t/(1−t) points, while correct answers receive 1 point, and an answer of “I don’t know” receives 0 points.
 ___________
 #### Draft for the post
 This time I was faster!